People connections in the Pacific

 All Pacific Engagement Visa holders will also have access to the Adult Migrant English Program (AMEP) and the Settlement Engagement and Transition Support (SETS) Program which provides settlement-related information, advice, advocacy and assistance to access relevant services.

 How will participants be supported to find employment and prepare for life in Australia?

 The Australian Government will establish a service in the Pacific to connect successful applicants with employers in Australia, providing access to a variety of roles at a range of skill levels.

 The resource will also guide successful applicants through the visa application process, deliver culturally and language relevant program outreach, and inform applicants about life in Australia.

 How is the Pacific Engagement Visa different to the Pacific Australia Labour Mobility (PALM) scheme?

 The Pacific Engagement Visa will complement the PALM scheme by offering a permanent resident visa to citizens of Pacific island countries and Timor-Leste.
 The Pacific Engagement Visa is not a labour mobility program; it is designed to grow the diaspora in Australia with ongoing connections to their home countries.

 By comparison, the PALM scheme is a temporary migration program that will continue to help meet workforce shortages in rural and regional Australia, support the economic development of Pacific countries, and build skills for when workers return home.

-PALM scheme participants in Australia on valid temporary visas will be eligible to apply for the Pacific Engagement Visa ballot when applications open.
+PALM scheme workers in Australia on valid temporary visas will be eligible to register for the Pacific Engagement Visa ballot when applications open.